obaidofj/RealTimeChat_App/README.md

 ### Payment Routes

 #### `POST /create`
-- Description: Create a payment.
+- Description: Create a payment to be completed to allow sending link for product and make order and payment for it.

 #### `GET /get-user-payment`
 - Description: Get user payments.